 Screaming, flailing, biting, fists tight and arms shaking tantrums.
 And they are lengthy, too!
 For “no” reason.
 Obviously not to her…. her world was ending in the moment.

-– Communication issues
+- – Communication issues, or

-– Mama said “no”
+- – Mama said “no”

 The developmental leaps during leap 10 were simply amazing, however.
 My daughter woke up one morning and knew how to put puzzles together.

 With fairly minimal work, she’s been able to learn and identify 15 uppercase letters!
 She has made great strides with potty training, and I now consider her to be poop trained.
 We will be doing pee training soon!
 She has become a pro at communicating through body language.

 She now goes down the stairs correctly (on her belly) when asked.
 She is close to being able to climb out of her crib and, if she was 1 inch taller, she’d be opening doors.

 Thank goodness she isn’t actually doing either yet!
 She is also super close to getting air under those feet when she “jumps”, and has done two full somersaults on her own!